PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 ```

-We quiclky take a look at the Ingress generated:
+We can quiclky take a look at the Ingress generated:
 ```
 Chapter13$ kubectl get ingress -n argocd
 NAME            CLASS   HOSTS                          ADDRESS          PORTS   AGE